NavalKishor85/rock-paper-scissors-game/README.md

-# This is my first project repo
+# This is My First Project Repository
+This is a game created using python